MatthewM46/Blog-Website/usecases/AccountManagement/accountmanagement.md

 **Main Flow:**
 1. User selects Create Account
-2. User selects create personal account
-3. User fills in create account prompts with personal information/credentials
+2. User fills in create account prompts with personal information/credentials
-4. Credentials are checked in the database
+3. Credentials are checked in the database
-5. New account is created and stored in database
+4. New account is created and stored in database
-6. Confirmation email is sent to user
+5. Confirmation email is sent to user

 **Extensions:**
 3.1 Account with email already exists error, account not created